johncmunson/docker-app-monolith/README.md

 ### Database migrations

 When running `docker-compose up`, the migrations container will run all up migrations that have not already been applied when the container initializes.
-The migrations library, `node-migrate`, uses the `.migrate` by default to track migrations, but it also supports using a custom store which is what we are doing with the `migration-store.js` file... storing our migrations status in the database itself.
+The migrations library, `node-migrate`, uses the `.migrate` file by default to track migrations, but it also supports using a custom store which is what we are doing with the `migration-store.js` file... storing our migrations status in the database itself.

 This allows us to run `docker-compose down -v` to nuke the entire app, database volumes included, and we won't have to remember to delete the `.migrate` file.